-This is the second part of a two-part post on teaching opportunities and ideas for September.
+This is the second part of a two-part post on music lesson teaching resources for September.

 Many people choose to celebrate this month by enjoying a classic Latin-American dish, binging a Spanish-language TV show, and more.

 MTR participates in this celebration of heritage by offering Hispanic-themed music resources.
 Check them out by clicking the image below.